 The Song of Songs or Song of Solomon has three verses that poetically allude to what we today would label Oral sex.
 The woman on the man in 2:3, and the man on the woman in 4:16 and 8:2.
 The last of which is also proceeded by a verse describing the man suckling his lover's breasts.

 Conservative commentators insist the Song of Songs only condones sexual activity between a husband and wife, because the book revolves around a marriage.
-But that ignores the chronology of the book, the wedding is in chapter 4, the end of chapter 4 is indeed the first allusion to actual intercourse, but they're Intimate in ways we'd today deem sexual well before then.
+But that ignores the chronology of the book, the wedding is in chapter 4 at the soonest, the end of chapter 4 is indeed the first allusion to actual intercourse, but they're Intimate in ways we'd today deem sexual well before then.

 The idea that sex is only for reproduction is not Biblical, it is an expression of love, and also a basic physical need.
 Lack of moderation with anything can lead to problems and thus be sinful, since our Bodies are the Temple of God we should take care of them.

-That basis for saying all sex outside Marriage, is an assumption that adultery being a sin, combined with the verses on the importance of virginity makes all extramarital sex a sin.
+That basis for saying all sex outside Marriage is prohibited, is an assumption that adultery being a sin, combined with the verses on the importance of virginity makes all extramarital sex a sin.